Before reading the Ravine part four, please read parts 1-3

 “How did you know about this?” she asked looking puzzled.

 As Hunter walked over towards the painting, he felt a chill as if someone were watching him.
-Without turning his head, he could see a figure in the shadows towards the right.
-Then, he heard her voice.
+Without turning his head, he could see a figure in the shadows like a deep memory scratching the surface of his mind.

-Turning around, Hunter was now face to face with the woman.
-It took him no longer than two seconds to realize who she was.
-She was the same woman he met over twenty years ago in front of the painting he was standing before now.
+Turning around, he imagined a woman standing before him as he did so long ago.
 The same woman that told him he would miss his bus.
 And, the same woman he first shared what the woman in the painting told the girl.

 Just then Hunter’s wife stood up and walked over to his side.
 Scanning the room as if trying to see something that wasn’t there, she turned towards him.